birobirobiro/awesome-shadcn-ui/README.md

 - [pricing-page-shadcn](https://github.com/m4nute/pricing-page-shadcn) - Pricing Page made with shadcn/ui & Next.js 14.
 Completely customizable.
 - [progress-button](https://github.com/tomredman/ProgressButton) - An extension of shadcn/ui button component that uses a state machine to drive a progress UX.
 - [react-dnd-kit-tailwind-shadcn-ui](https://github.com/Georgegriff/react-dnd-kit-tailwind-shadcn-ui) - Drag and drop Accessible kanban board implementing using React, dnd-kit, tailwind, and shadcn/ui.
+- [react-select](https://gist.github.com/ilkou/7bf2dbd42a7faf70053b43034fc4b5a4) Implementation of the react-select library with shadcn styling.
+Support for Select, Async-Select, Multi-Select with many configurable options
 - [search-address](https://github.com/UretzkyZvi/search-address) - The SearchAddress component provides a flexible and interactive search interface for addresses, utilizing the powerful Nominatim service from OpenStreetMap.
 - [shadcn-address-autocomplete](https://github.com/NiazMorshed2007/shadcn-address-autocomplete) - An address autocomplete component built with Google Places API and shadcn components.
 - [shadcn-blocks](https://ui.shadcn.com/blocks) - Blocks is the official shadcn/ui pre-made but customizable components that can be copied and pasted into your projects.